 - 1. Eight credits in history courses numbered 3000 or above - 2.
 At least 12 credits in history courses must be taken at Oakland University. - 3.
-Only courses in which the student has earned a grade of at least a C (2.0) may be counted toward the history minor.
+Only courses in which the student has earned a grade of C may be counted toward the history minor.